-The Department of Recreation, Park and Tourism Sciences has two minors: Tourism Management and Park and Natural Resources.Tourism_Management
+The Department of Recreation, Park and Tourism Sciences has four minors: Tourism Management, Park and Natural Resources, Youth Development, and general RPTS minor.Tourism_Management

 Tourism is one of the world’s largest and most diverse industries.
 This option focuses on the planning, management, development, and promotion of places and events as tourism attractions.
 Courses in tourism are designed to collectively build understanding about the linkages that exist between local places and cultures, host populations, and various public, private, and special interest groups.
 Students in this emphasis can pursue careers in private sector enterprises, government agencies, convention and visitor bureaus, and other tourism related service organizations.